ngc-shj/nagi/README.md

 # Nagi

-Touch-friendly web-based terminal for iOS/iPad.
+Touch-friendly web-based terminal optimized for vibe coding.
+Access your terminal from iPad/iPhone without a hardware keyboard and enjoy coding from anywhere - your couch, bed, or cafe.

 Supports fullscreen applications like tmux and Claude Code.

 **[日本語版 README](README.ja.md)**